 Day Trips and Tours to consider from London

-One other thing that makes tours an attractive option is that you can often get special tours that allow you to get closer to the stones, something you can’t do normally.
+One other thing that makes tours an attractive option is that you can often get special Stonehenge inner circle access tours from London that allow you to get closer to the stones, something you can’t do normally.
 Check this option out.

 How to get from London to Stonehenge by train